 Do Hypnotist Shows Work?

+Are hypnotist shows real?
 Are they fake?
 Do stage hypnotists really hypnotise people from the crowd?
-Is it set up?
+Is it set up in advance somehow?

 When you see 16 people on stage all being silly under the “control” of the hypnotist - what is going on?